-Are you a UMB student with an innovative business or social idea?
+Are you a UMB student with an innovative social venture?
 The Grid is launching a student incubator to support students with big ideas.
 Apply now to the UMB Student Incubator.
 Selected student entrepreneurs will be paired with industry professionals and experts from diverse backgrounds to help them nurture and grow ideas with support and expertise.

 More details about the incubator can be found below.
 If you have any questions, please email Grid marketing and operations Specialist, Taylor DeBoer at firstname.lastname@example.org.